neelsoumya/python_machine_learning/unsupervised.md

 [PCA intuition](https://stats.stackexchange.com/questions/2691/making-sense-of-principal-component-analysis-eigenvectors-eigenvalues)

 Given the data below, how should we reduce the number of features and/or visualize it?
+This is an **unsupervised** machine learning problem.

 | State       | Murder (per 100k) | Robbery (per 100k) | Population     |
 |-------------|-------------------|--------------------|----------------|